paul-heyse/MinerUExperiment/README.md

 Invoke `scripts/process_batch.py --profile <balanced|throughput|latency>` to pick a profile, or `--benchmark` to emit a detailed `performance_report.json` containing throughput, GPU, CPU, and memory statistics collected during the run.

+Use `scripts/compare_performance_reports.py performance_report_*.json` to aggregate multiple runs into `performance_comparison.json` and highlight the highest-throughput and lowest-latency configurations.